 Yes!
 Most classes require that some practice and work be done during the week at home.
 Practice improves skills and allows everyone to move forward with the material in class.

 Yes!
 One of the rewards of hard work is having fun!
 Not only does “play” demand commitment and concentration, it is a tool in the process of developing creative thinkers and theatre artists.
 Exercising imagination is key for every artist.
 You’ll be playing with rigour and focus and fun!

 Why does my classmate have more lines than I do?

 Our intention is to challenge each student individually and equally.
 Our students come from a variety of different backgrounds and areas of training.
-Casting is assigned so that you can develop the skills you may have not yet.
+Casting is assigned so that you can develop the skills you may not have yet.
 For some that may mean more text work; for others that may mean more choreography, for others an ensemble character.
 We wouldn’t be doing our job if we gave you the work you are already skilled at!

 Why do I stay in the same class level for sometimes three years; won’t I be repeating?

+It is common for students to continue in the same level class for two to three years.
 Our Faculty members understand and appreciate that they will be teaching to varying skills levels within a class; therefore material is taught in varying degrees of challenge.
 It also provides an opportunity for the more experienced students to act as mini-mentors for the newest students.
 Sometimes you learn best by sharing your knowledge and enthusiasm with others!

 What should I do if I have to miss a class?

 Tell us in advance!
 Call the Instructor’s Line (778.838.3745), and let the Instructors know so they can adjust the class plan or rehearsal.
 Attendance is imperative in building trust, and a sense of ensemble within the group.
 If you are put into pairs or groups for a scene or project, your classmates will be counting on you to show up to every class prepared and ready to work (and play).